mattyod/matic/README.md

 **default** _n/a_

 A boolean or object that indicates you wish to add an index page to your build output.
-If present Matic will build an index page for your project an link to all of your generated schema documentation files.
+If present ,Matic will build an index page for your project and link to all of your generated schema documentation files.

-Matic will look for a template called index.jade (or whatever suffix you have chosen) in order to render this page.
+Matic will look for a template called `index.jade` (or whatever suffix you have chosen) in order to render this page.

 To do this add a property such as: